Juan Álvarez: First Mexican Republic

 The liberal president Vicente Guerrero, whom Alvarez fought for.

 At the end of 1822 when Vicente Guerrero and Nicolás Bravo proclaimed against the First Mexican Empire, Álvarez joined them, and upon the adoption of the Constitution of 1824, he joined the moderate republican party.
 He was opposed to the Plan of Jalapa which sought to overthrow president Vicente Guerrero, and fought for him, though President Guerrero was eventually overthrown.

 He fought against the conservative revolt against the liberal administration of Valentín Gómez Farías in May, 1833, and once Gómez Farías had been overthrown by Santa Anna, Álvarez raised up the south against him, but his movement failed and he was sentenced to be banished, a sentence that was later commuted for peacefully diffusing another revolt in Acapulco.

 Centralist Republic of Mexico

 He offered his services to the government against the French during the Pastry War of 1838, and having taken part in the revolt against Anastasio Bustamante in 1841, the triumphant Santa Anna promoted Álvarez to division general.
 He suppressed Indian uprisings in the mountains of Chilapa and the Tierra Caliente, insurgencies which tended to take on the characteristics of ethnic conflicts.

-He fought in the Mexican-American War though he played no notable role.
-During the conflict he was made commandant general of Puebla and harassed the American occupiers.
+He decided to not fight in the Mexican-American War though he had a notable army at his command.
+During the Battle of Molino del Rey (September 1847), General Antonio López de Santa Anna ordered General Juan Álvarez to lead a cavalry force of about 3,000–4,000 men to attack the U.S. flank while American troops assaulted the Molino del Rey and Casa Mata positions.
+However, Álvarez’s cavalry never launched a decisive charge.
+As the Americans regrouped and advanced, Mexican National Guard units were defeated and the positions were eventually captured.

+After the battle, both sides suffered heavy losses.
+Contemporary accounts describe the engagement as extremely costly, with hundreds of casualties on each side.
+Some later narratives criticized Álvarez, claiming he argued the terrain was unsuitable for a cavalry charge and therefore held back, which led to accusations of inaction.
 He contributed to the establishment of the State of Guerrero in the south of the country and was its first governor.
 He fought against the Plan of Jalisco which overthrew President Mariano Arista and paved the way for the return of Santa Anna in 1853.